nitishsingh158/UFO_Sightings/README.md

 ### Results
 The webpage provides the following:
- - A reset button on the top left of the page labeled "UFO Sightings".
+ - A reset button on the top left of the page labelled "UFO Sightings".
  - An article title and article body with news content regarding UFO sightings.
  - Filter Search Area that filters UFO sightings based on Data, City, State, Country and Shape.
  The pictures below descrive how to filter tje data: